olliw42/mLRS-docu/docs/DRONECAN.md

 - RC_PROTOCOLS bitmask should have the 'DroneCAN' bit enabled

-***Note***: Do not enable rc_override or rc_channels in the mLRS receiver when using DroneCAN as it adds substantial but unnecessary traffic on the CAN bus.
+***Note***: Do not enable rc_override or rc_channels in the mLRS receiver settings when using DroneCAN as it adds substantial and unnecessary traffic on the CAN bus.

 Adjust the stream rates: